Paul T. Esposito

 Mr. Esposito has spoken on employee benefit issues at conferences focused on both public and private plans, including conferences held by the New York State Bar Association and the National Association of Public Pension Attorneys.

 Mr. Esposito received his law degree from the George Washington University Law School in 2006.
-He received his undergraduate degree from Princeton University, the Woodrow Wilson School of Public and International Affairs in 2002, where he majored in U.S. domestic social policy.
+He received his undergraduate degree from Princeton University in 2002 where he majored in U.S. domestic social policy at the Princeton School of Public and International Affairs.

 Mr. Esposito is admitted to practice in the District of Columbia and New York.
 He is a member of New York State Bar Association, and its Committee on Employee Benefits and Compensation, and the National Association of Public Pension Attorneys.
 He is also a member of the American Bar Association and the District of Columbia Bar.